shuttle-global/shuttle-docs/docs/concepts_onboarding.md

 ## Configuration Status

-To provide a really intuitive experience for your users, its recommended to check the "Payments Ready" API [here](https://api.shuttleglobal.com/?version=latest#58a5574f-47c9-4231-9726-d35d01d855e1).
+To provide an intuitive experience for your users, its recommended to check the "Payments Ready" API [here](https://api.shuttleglobal.com/?version=latest#58a5574f-47c9-4231-9726-d35d01d855e1).
 This will return:

 * `payments_ready`: true / false, indicating the customer is ready to process a payment
 * `currencies`: the currencies the customer is able to process